plone/plone.restapi-client/docs/actions/rules.md

 ## Get Rules

+### Query function

-This function returns the content-rules for the given path.
+Use the `getRulesQuery` function to get the query for fetching the content-rules for a page.

-- Function name: `getRulesQuery`
+### Hook

+Use the `useGetRules` hook to get the content-rules for a page.

 ### Parameters